ashnansen/BIM/README.md

 # BIM
-This is a BIM Libary or building information modeling libary for free BIM parts Revit or Freecad.
+This is a BIM Libary or building information modeling libary for free BIM parts made in Freecad.

-There are 2 folders one for Revit files and One for Freecad Files.
-At the moment there are nothing in them.